Get the Tata Capital App to apply for Loans & manage your account. Download Now

 This article explores the applicable used car sale GST in detail to help you make an informed decision.

-What is the supply of goods under GST?
+What is the Supply of Goods under GST?

 Before understanding if goods and services tax (GST) applies to the sale of a used car, it is important to understand what constitutes a “supply of goods” under the GST system.